Q8HMA-zz/xbtit/README.txt

 We are working on a wiki which will give information, installation steps, how to, etc ... at the moment it is a "work in progress" site: http://wiki.btiteam.org

-We are working to implement the documents at DPWS Media for future versions

 #---------#
 # CREDITS #
 #---------#